Friday, January 7, 2022

 Just then the dogs gave tongue, their baying crashing out startlingly loud under the huge cypress trees...

 This young adult adventure is actually set in Florida, and concerns the illegal activities of a gang of moonshiners.
-The Secret of the Smoking Swamp by Thomas Charles Bridges was published in 1950 by Frederick Warne (U.K.).
+The Secret of the Smoking Swamp by Thomas Charles Bridges was published in 1950 by Frederick Warne (UK).
 The jacket artist is unknown.

-Swamped by swampjaws!
+Swamped by swamp-jaws!
 This issue of Hunting Adventures magazine was published in the Spring of 1955.
 The cover artist is unknown.

-Never swim in these waters-- ever!
+Never swim in these waters-- not ever!
 This issue of Man's Life magazine was published in September, 1955.
 The cover artist is Will Hulsey.

-Oh no, I can't reach it!
+Oh shit!
+I can't reach it!
 This issue of True Adventures magazine was published in November, 1955.
 The cover artist is Jay Weaver.
-Burmese pythons, which can reach lengths of 20 feet or more, are running amok in South Florida, decimating native species populations.
+Non-native Burmese pythons, which can reach lengths of 20 feet or more, are running amok in South Florida, decimating native species populations.
 The blame lies squarely on the exotic pet owner.

 That pea-shooter is no match for these monsters!
 Mort Kunstler produced this marvelous painting for the cover of the October, 1956, issue of Adventure magazine.